Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 # ACCEPTED MANUSCRIPT

 of strategic management is a prerequisite to creating societal value.
 In order to measure the societal value of corporate sustainability management, the operationalization of sustainable development needs to be testable.
 The Framework for Strategic Sustainable Development offers this kind of operationalization.

+# Proposition 1b

 The sustainability performance of an organization is based on corporate activities.
 The extent to which the related impacts on society and nature are considered relevant and tolerable is additionally influenced by socio-cultural and economic conditions.

+# Proposition 1c

 While assessing the impact of business activities, one needs to take both first- and second-order levels of sustainability into account.
 First-order levels are related to narrow issues of efficiency, while second-order levels are broader, and more closely related to systemic effectiveness.

 # Business value of sustainable strategic management – the context dimension

+# Proposition 2a

 The economic benefit of corporate sustainability management in a narrow sense is based on reduced costs or increased revenues.
 When embarking on corporate sustainability, improving public and stakeholder perceptions with regard to the legitimacy and acceptability of company activities is likely to generate economic benefits.

+# Proposition 2b

 The economic benefit of corporate sustainability management, in a broader sense, can be based on increased innovation.

+# Proposition 2c

 The economic benefit of corporate sustainability management, in a broader sense, can be based on increased market differentiation.
 The change from classical product-selling business models to product-service systems can significantly reduce the negative environmental and social impacts of a product.

+# Proposition 2d

 The economic benefit of corporate sustainability management in a broader sense can be based on the development of new business models.

 # Developing and initiating a sustainable organization – the process dimension

 The organizational culture has a strong influence on the different steps necessary in the development towards a ‘sustainable organization’.
 The higher the level of sustainability awareness within an organization, the more ambitious the goals and strategies deployed when pursuing sustainable development.

+# Proposition 3a

 Defining short-term and long-term goals in corporate sustainability management requires the clarification of the societal and business values that will be derived.

+# Proposition 3b

 A corporate sustainability strategy matches its goals with its organizational capabilities, the organizational responsibilities of different departments and the geographical and temporal system boundaries.

+# Proposition 3c

 Corporate sustainability management should facilitate mutual learning processes to address challenges related to sustainable development.
 These learning processes are based on feedback loops in and among all organizational departments and management levels.

 22